mirakui/schop/README.md

-# Tunnel
+# Schop

-A ruby cli wrapper to make ssh tunneling a no brainer.
-Manages multiple tunnel configs
+A ruby cli wrapper to make ssh direct port forwarding.
+This gem is based on 'tunnel'.

 ## Usage

-    tunnel add          # Add a new tunnel config tunnel list         # List your tunnel configs tunnel start        # Start a tunnel (based on one of your configs)
+    schop add          # Add a new schop config schop list         # List your schop configs schop start        # Start a schop (based on one of your configs)